KTH-Sys/BTT-Cornell/README.md

-# BTT-Cornell
+# Breakthrough Tech Cornell AI/ML Program — Notes

-# Breakthrough Tech Cornell AI/ML Program — Notes  Personal notes and resources from the Breakthrough Tech AI/ML program at Cornell.
+Personal notes and resources from the Breakthrough Tech AI/ML program at Cornell.